usps_version_of_our_burgee.jpg (4942 bytes)

 provided at the bottom of this page.
 You may take a virtual VSC at your leisure to determine if your vessel is in compliance.

-Our team of Certified Examiners were busy in 2009 doing a total of 315 examinations
+Our team of Certified Examiners are busy in 2016 doing a total of 120 examinations by 7/15 so far

 Our VSC Mascots, notice